prooph/service-bus-symfony-bundle/README.md

 # ProophServiceBus (PSB) Symfony bundle

+## A note about versions

+Version 0.4 of the bundle works with `prooph/service-bus` v6.0 and above.

+Use version 0.3 for `prooph/service-bus` 5.x.

 ## Installation

 Installation of this Symfony bundle uses Composer.
 For Composer documentation, please refer to